loader image

 Dip:

-In German, this exercise is called "Barrenstütz", it works the upper body and is very good for developing strength.
-You push your body up between two bars/handles with a shoulder-width grip and then lower yourself slowly and in a controlled manner.
+In English, this exercise is called "bar dips".
+It works the upper body and is very good for developing strength.
+You push your body upwards between two bars/handles with a shoulder-width grip and then lower yourself slowly and in a controlled manner.

 Dirty Thirty: